thyatran/social-media/README.md

 You can view the Figma design here: Link

-## Features
+## Completed Features

 - **User Authentication:** Signup, Login, and Logout functionality using JWT (JSON Web Tokens).

-- **Profile Management:** Users can create, update and display profiles with a username, bio, and profile picture.
+- **Profile Management:** Users can create, update and display profiles with a full name, bio, and profile picture.

+- **Post Management:** Users can create and read posts, including text and image uploads.

+- **Responsive UI:** A modern and responsive design using React.js, Tailwind CSS, and Material-UI.

+- **Cloud Storage:** Integrated with Cloudinary for efficient image storage.

+## Features In Progress

-- **Post Management:** Users can create, read, update, and delete posts, including text and image uploads.
+- **Post Management:** Users can update and delete posts, including text and image uploads.

 - **CRUD Operations:** Manage posts and comments with full CRUD functionality.

 - **Follow/Unfollow:** Users can follow and unfollow other users to see their posts on the feed.

-- **Responsive UI:** A modern and responsive design using React.js, Tailwind CSS, and Material-UI.

-- **Cloud Storage:** Integrated with Cloudinary for efficient image storage.
+- **Like/Unlike:** Users can like and unlike others' posts.

 ## Technology Used